Refreshing The Calendar

 When does the calendar refresh?

-This means that edits and new event records created by other users won't just show up on your display without any interaction on your part.
-Normally this isn't a big deal as the calendar requests new events from the server each time you a) navigate from day to day, b) apply advanced filters, or c) switch views (like from month to day view).
-But if you're just staring at your screen, you may want to manually refresh to make sure you have the latest data from the server.
+This means, however, that edits and new event records won't just show up on your calendar without any interaction on your part.
+Normally this isn't a big deal as the calendar requests new events from the server each time you edit a record, filter the calendar, or switch views.
+But if you're just staring at your screen, you may want to click "refresh" to make sure you have the latest data from the server.